LoQiseaking69/SephsBIOME/README.md

 - **Real-Time Data Handling**: Managing sensor data essential for real-time decisions and performance analysis.
 - **Dynamic Visualization**: Providing real-time visualization of key metrics to aid in understanding and analyzing the evolutionary processes.

-The overarching goal is to create a self-evolving robotic system, emulating biological processes and behaviors.
+The overarching goal is to create a self-evolving robotic system, emulating and enhancing biological processes and behaviors.